WinVector/vtreat/cran-comments.md

 ## Test environments
-* local OS X install, 3.2.2
+* local OS X install, 3.2.4
 * win-builder (devel and release)

-## R CMD check --as-cran vtreat_0.5.22.tar.gz
+## R CMD check --as-cran vtreat_0.5.23.tar.gz
-* using R version 3.2.3 (2015-12-10) -- "Wooden Christmas-Tree"
+* using R version 3.2.4 (2016-03-16)
-* using platform: x86_64-apple-darwin11.4.2 (64-bit)
+* using platform: x86_64-apple-darwin14.5.0 (64-bit)
-There were no ERRORs or WARNINGs.
+There were no ERRORs or NOTEs.

-There was one NOTE:
+There was one WARNING:

-* NOTE No repository set, so cyclic dependency check skipped
+* WARNING
+* ‘qpdf’ is needed for checks on size reduction of PDFs

 Note_to_CRAN_maintainers
 Maintainer: ‘John Mount <jmount@win-vector.com>’